Taking care of your feet is primarily a matter of habit. However, when it comes to foot care, many of us have developed bad habits over the years.

 These damaging habits can often result in several limitations that hinder our daily lives, such as:

-Here are 4 common bad habits that can seriously damage the health of your feet.
+Here are 4 common bad habits that can seriously damage the health or ruin your feet.

 1. Removing calluses from your feet on your own